phpseclib/phpseclib.github.io/versioned_docs/version-4.0/ssh2/diagnosis.md

 ## getServerAlgorithms()

 If you get a "No compatible ... algorithms found" error it may be beneficial to do `$ssh->getServerAlgorithms()`.
+The corresponding exception type is `phpseclib4\Exception\NoSupportedAlgorithmsException`.
+See [Failure Modes](connect.md#failure-modes) for the full list.

 You can additionally see the algorithms that were negotiated by doing `$ssh->getAlgorithmsNegotiated()`.
 See [Using a Custom Cipher Suite](connect.md#using-a-custom-cipher-suite) for more info.